TylorS/reginn/README.md

 #### Defining what we want

 We're going to walk through the process of creating a small application that reads an input file, and writes it somewhere else.
-Easy.
+Let's dive in!

 The end result we're looking for is an application we can use like this